 dt_object = 2018-12-25 09:27:53 type(dt_object) = <class 'datetime.datetime'>

-datetime.fromtimestamp() classmethod which returns the local date and time (datetime object).
-This object is stored in dt_object variable.
+datetime.fromtimestamp() class method which returns the local date and time (datetime object).
+This object is stored in the dt_object variable.

-Note: You can easily create a string representing date and time from a
+Note: We can easily create a string representing date and time from a

 datetime object using strftime() method.

-You can get timestamp from a datetime object using
+In Python, we can get timestamp from a datetime object using the

-from datetime import datetime # current date and time now = datetime.now() timestamp = datetime.timestamp(now) print("timestamp =", timestamp)
+from datetime import datetime # current date and time now = datetime.now() # convert from datetime to timestamp ts = datetime.timestamp(now) print("Timestamp =", ts)

 datetime.timestamp() method takes a datetime object as an argument and returns a Unix timestamp.